 Be creative when making a rock garden; I do not mean them to be raised square planting beds.
 I listed some ideas above.
 Also, use them to your advantage if your yard is sloped or has an area that acts as a water funnel.
 We can use them as little river beds.

 Hostas have such vibrant and a multitude of deep colors.

-Using one of these rocks is what a simpler rock garden would look like with a possible larger river rock or stone bordering the outside.
+Using one of these rocks is what a simpler rock garden would look like, with a possibly larger river rock or stone bordering the outside.
 Matching the environment can help determine what rocks you should use; this will create a natural feel to your garden.

 A more complex rock garden will have larger rocks within them.
-They will usually have things like retaining walls of uncemented rocks, rocks stacked aesthetically, or create mounds to be planted on, and utilizing rocks to create patterns.
+They will usually have things like retaining walls of dry laid rocks, rocks stacked aesthetically, or create mounds to be planted on, and using rocks to create patterns.
 Either way, here are some extra rocks typically used.

 Hostas in Rock Gardens – So Many Choices

 We will get into the how-to of designing the overall garden, but it is crucial to explain the how-to of planting and selecting the right hostas.